pepawel/sxg_checker/README.md

 sxg-checker https://www.yourwebsite.com/your-page
 ```

-If you installed `dump-signedexchange` binary somewhere else than `~/go/bin/dump-signedexchange`, specify the
+If you installed the `dump-signedexchange` binary somewhere other than `~/go/bin/dump-signedexchange`, specify the
-path in `DSXG_PATH` environment variable:
+path in the `DSXG_PATH` environment variable:

 ```shell
 DSXG_PATH=/usr/local/bin/dump-signedexchange sxg-checker https://www.yourwebsite.com/your-page